Low-level laser therapy

-Low-level laser therapy (LLLT), cold laser therapy or photobiomodulation (PBM) is a medical treatment that applies low-level (low-power) lasers or light-emitting diodes (LEDs) to the surface of the body without damaging tissue.
+Low-level laser therapy (LLLT), cold laser therapy, or photobiomodulation (PBM) is a photochemical reaction-based medical treatment that applies low-level (low-power) lasers or light-emitting diodes (LEDs) to the surface of the body without damaging tissue.
 Proponents claim that this treatment stimulates healing, relieves pain, and enhances cell function.
 Sometimes termed as low-level red-light therapy (LLRL), its effects appear to be limited to a specific range of wavelengths.
 Its effectiveness is under investigation.
 Several such devices are cleared by the United States Food and Drug Administration (FDA).
 The therapy may be effective for conditions such as juvenile myopia, rheumatoid arthritis, and oral mucositis.

 Mechanism

+LLLT uses lasers, LEDs, or a combination of both to alter biological activity.
+The light sources expose cells to low-levels of red and near infrared light (compared to other forms of laser therapy).

-LLLT makes use of Grotthuss-Draper law, the first law in photochemistry: light must be absorbed by a chemical substance in order for a photochemical reaction to take place.
-In LLLT that chemical substance is represented by the respiratory enzyme cytochrome c oxidase which is involved in the electron transport chain in mitochondria, which is the generally accepted theory.
+LLLT makes use of the Grotthuss-Draper law, the first law in photochemistry: light must be absorbed by a chemical substance in order for a photochemical reaction to take place.
+In the generally accepted LLLT theory that chemical substance is represented by the respiratory enzyme cytochrome c oxidase, which is involved in the electron transport chain in mitochondria.
 Administering LLLT below the dose range does not appear to be effective.